Entity resolution with a MIO solution: An explainer

 When these conflicts are present, they must be resolved (so that a consistent entity can be available for analytics, operations, and other uses), and/or identified (so that the source of the conflicts can be addressed).

-After MIOvantage matches fragments, it uses a process called synthesis to determine the resolved picture of the entity.
+After matching fragments, our solutions use a process called synthesis to determine the resolved picture of the entity.

 Synthesis resolves conflicts between two or more values by examining not just the values themselves, but their metadata and the sources they originated from.
 Synthesis is approximately equivalent to merging in match-merge-link technology.